-You are able to identify problems, challenges and barriers, also known as opportunities, and come up with potential solutions to overcome them and to use them.
+You will be able to identify problems, challenges and barriers, and recognise opportunities, and come up with potential solutions.
 If the mountain won’t move – you will find a way – you enjoy a challenge and finding solutions!!!

 In return, we commit to ensuring you have a great work-life balance, enjoy your everyday work life, have fabulous and supportive colleagues, get to stretch your ability, experience the fun and supportive work family we offer AND receive a competitive salary, commensurate with your demonstrated skills and experience (alongside generous salary packaging options, which enhances your net take home!).

 Because this is all about YOU – we have put OUR information last!
-APHN is an independent, not for profit, primary health care organisation based in Adelaide.
+The Adelaide Primary Health Network (Adelaide PHN) is an independent, not for profit, primary health care organisation based in Adelaide.
 We aim to improve the health and wellbeing of the Adelaide community by coordinating and integrating health and community services and by working in partnership to identify local needs and create strategies in response to keep people well and out of hospital; improving their experience AND their health outcomes.